suninghuang19/cfp/README.md

 </p>

-This repo is the official algorithm implementation of ***[Morphological Maze: Control Reconfigurable Soft Robots with Fine-grained Morphology Change](https://morphologicalmaze.github.io/)***.
+This repo is the official algorithm implementation of ***[DittoGym: Learning to Control Soft Shape-Shifting Robots](https://dittogym.github.io/)***.
 We set up a fully-convolutional policy framework with **coarse-to-fine curriculum** to efficiently train control policies for highly reconfigurable robots to support locomotion and fine-grained morphology changes.
-You can also check the implementation of the benchmark **MorphMaze** in ***[here](https://github.com/suninghuang19/morphmaze)***.
+You can also check the implementation of the benchmark **DittoGym** in ***[here](https://github.com/suninghuang19/dittogym)***.

 If you find this work helpful to your research, please cite us as: